-Whoever is responsible for the procurement of the project, using a RFQ template saves time and standardizes the process.
+For whoever is responsible for the procurement of the project, using an RFQ template saves time and standardizes the process.
 This makes it more efficient.
-When the paperwork lands on the desk of whomever is authorized to sign the contracts, the details are all there and clearly laid out.
+When the paperwork lands on the desk of whoever is authorized to sign the contracts, the details are all there and clearly laid out.

 Using the free RFQ template is fast and easy.
 All the information you need is laid out on the sheet.
 Just fill in the appropriate areas.
 There’s a place for the company you’re sending the RFQ to and all their contact information.

 There’s also a place for what the quote is for and your company.
 The data can be captured in the top right-hand corner.
 Under the date is the quotation number for your records and a place to write the customer ID.
 You can also put the deadline or quote a valid date.